 – Some foods and drinks that have high acidity should be removed from your diet, such as citrus fruits and fruit drinks, but if you must consume them, do so as part of a larger meal to help neutralize their acids.

 – Avoid or limit sticky and gummy sweets, as they often linger in your mouth long after consumption, vastly increasing your risk for plaque buildup and tooth decay to occur.

-Don’t delay in visiting our team at Barry LeJeune, DDS to check if you are suffering from oral health damage.
+Don’t delay in visiting our team at LeJeune Family Dentistry to check if you are suffering from oral health damage.
 To schedule an appointment with Dr. Barry LeJeune and our team at our dentist office in Hampton, Virginia, please call us at (757) 827-9114.
 The smile of your dreams is only a visit away!